|Office:||Alter Hall 625|

-Dr. Hua Chen is an Assistant Professor of Risk, Insurance, and Healthcare Management.
-He received his Ph.D. degree in risk management and insurance at Georgia State University.
-His research interests include corporate risk management, risk modeling and securitization, systemic risk and longevity risk management.
+Dr. Hua Chen is an Associate Professor of Risk, Insurance and Healthcare Management.
+He received his Ph.D. degree in Risk Management and Insurance from Georgia State University.
+His current research interests include longevity risk management, systemic risk in the insurance industry, insurance economics, and corporate risk management.